-Who Can Qualify for Child Tax Credit?
+Who Qualifies for Child Tax Credit Payments?

-Learn About Child Tax Credit Payments
+Learn About Child Tax Credit Monthly Payments

 When and How Can You Receive Payments?

-You will either get checks in the mail or direct deposits into your bank account, depending on what you had already set up with the IRS.
+You will get either checks in the mail or direct deposits into your bank account, depending on what you had already set up with the IRS.
 However, if you need to, you can set up or change your direct deposit information or address that the IRS has on file for you.